Summer Scholars Academy at Saint Paul College

 Saint Paul College is bursting with resources that are at your disposal and can help you succeed in college and beyond.
 Through Summer Scholars Academy, you have an opportunity to learn about resources and services for students such as tutoring, counseling, the Writing Center, the Math Center workshops, campus events, and more.

 If you meet all the program requirements, you will receive support for transportation costs.
-You may also earn a $150 scholarship toward your fall semester tuition upon successful completion of the Summer Scholars Academy when you register for fall courses at any college or university that is part of Minnesota State.
+You may also earn a $150 scholarship toward your fall semester tuition upon successful completion of the Summer Scholars Academy when you register for fall courses at Saint Paul College.

 *Individuals who wish to participate in the Summer Scholars Academy should contact Pathway Advising for more information.